abdelrahmanali6/CommandLine-Interpreter/README.md

 # CommandLine-Interpreter
-Simulation for Command Line interpreter for windows OS using java
+Simulator for Command Line interpreter for windows OS using java